 As soon as that workout is done you have to do everything in your power to restore your energy, recover optimally and get your mind in gear for the next training session.
 Same goes for hockey:

-This is especially true for tournament day due to the severe lack of time in between games compared to usual.
-Normally you get at least 24hrs, most times much more than that.
+This is especially true for tournament day due to the severe lack of time in between games compared to usual — making fast recovery crucial.
+Normally you get at least 24 hours, and most times even much more than that.
 It is your job as an athlete to come prepared to each and every game you play.

 You owe that to your team and to your coach.
 As soon as your last game ends you should be doing everything in your power to come back 100% ready to rock for the next game.